When we get real with people, money enters in the picture.

 Get more awesome tools first

-To learn tools, get conversation guidelines and have a shared money language, then check out:
+To get conversation guidelines and have a shared money language, then check out:

 If you want to say I’m listening to you differently, try saying: hon, let’s acknowledge our class differences and find smart ways to create shared reality around finances.